MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-macos.md

 With Platform SSO:

-- End users get a better and more security experience by using Microsoft Entra ID integration with the Microsoft Enterprise SSO plug-in.
+- Organizations:

-- Organization choose the authentication method that meets their business need, including passwordless authentication, Microsoft Entra user account sync, or smart card authentication.
+  - Choose the authentication method that meets their business need, including passwordless authentication, Microsoft Entra user account, or smart card authentication.
-- End users get a single sign-on experience with the SSO app extension by allowing the use of Touch ID and passkeys with Microsoft Entra ID.
+  - Can also configure the SSO app extension settings, as the SSO app extension is part of Platform SSO.

-For more information on Platform SSO, go to [Configure Platform SSO for macOS devices in Microsoft Intune](platform-sso-macos.md).

-You use Platform SSO and the [SSO app extension](#sso-app-extension) (in this article) together.
 Specifically, you:

-1. Use the SSO app extension to sign into apps and websites with Microsoft Entra ID.
+    - Use the SSO app extension to sign into apps and websites with Microsoft Entra ID.
-2. Use Platform SSO to enhance the SSO capabilities with different authentication methods.
+    - Use Platform SSO to enhance the SSO capabilities with different authentication methods.

+- End users:

+  - Get a more secure sign-in experience as Microsoft Entra ID integrates with the Microsoft Enterprise SSO plug-in.
+  - Get a single sign-on experience when combined with the SSO app extension.
+The SSO app extension allows using Touch ID and passkeys with Microsoft Entra ID.
-With these features, users can sign in with their Microsoft Entra credentials and minimize the number of times they need to enter their Microsoft Entra credentials.
+  - Can sign in with their Microsoft Entra user account and minimize the number of times they need to enter their Microsoft Entra credentials.

+For more information on Platform SSO, go to [Configure Platform SSO for macOS devices in Intune](platform-sso-macos.md).

 ### Platform SSO feature summary

-The following table summarizes the Platform SSO features in Microsoft Intune.
+The following table summarizes the Platform SSO features in Intune.
 Use this information to determine if Platform SSO is right for your organization.

 | Feature | Details |
 | --- | --- |